-Both the federal and Massachusetts governments levy an estate tax if the size of your "taxable estate" exceeds a set amount (often referred to as the "exemption amount") at the time of death.
+Both the federal and Massachusetts governments levy an estate tax if the size of your

+"taxable estate" exceeds a set amount (often referred to as the "exemption amount") at the time of death.
 The taxable estate includes both probate and non-probate property, to the extent of a decedent's power to control where the property goes.
 Thus, life insurance is usually included, because the insured person normally retains the power to change the beneficiary.
-Jointly-owned property is also included, but the amount taxed varies depending upon the relationship of the co-owners.
+Jointly-owned property is also included, but the amount taxed varies depending upon the relationship of the coowners.
 Married couples are treated as if each owned 50% of jointly-owned assets at death, while up to 100% of assets owned jointly with another person will be included to the extent the funds contributed came from the decedent.
 Fees, debts, expenses, and charitable bequests are deducted, as is 100% of property passing to a surviving spouse.
 Special rules apply to married couples if one or both members are not U.S. citizens.

-The federal government may also tax gifts made by you while living in excess of \$16,000 per year per person (with future adjustments for inflation).
+The federal government may also tax gifts made by you while living in excess of \$17,000 per year per person (in 2023, with future adjustments for inflation).
 Tuition and medical expenses paid by you for another are excluded from this lifetime exemption as long as the payment is made directly to the provider.
 In addition to the estate and gift taxes, gifts or bequests to any individual two generations or more below you, e.g. a grandchild, may be subject to a federal generation-skipping transfer ("GST") tax.

 The federal estate, gift and GST taxes (often referred to as "transfer taxes") are tied together in a unified transfer tax system, which means that the exemption amount is available over the course of your lifetime and, to the extent it is not applied to lifetime gifts, can be used by your estate.
 Under the 2017 tax act, the federal exemption is \$10 million (from January 1, 2018 through December 31, 2025 when the law sunsets), adjusted each year for inflation.
-In 2022, the adjusted exemption amount is \$12,060,000.
+In 2023, the adjusted exemption amount is \$12,920,000.

-The Massachusetts estate tax, which is currently based on federal law as it existed on December 31, 2000, is very different from the 2022 federal estate tax.
-The Massachusetts exemption amount is \$1 million, with the result that a Massachusetts tax will often be due even though the estate is exempt from federal tax.
-This means that Massachusetts residents and those with Massachusetts property will still need to engage in tax planning to the extent of the first \$1 million owned by a decedent.
+The Massachusetts estate tax, which was amended on October 4, 2023, retroactive to January 1, 2023, has a much lower exemption amount, with the result that a Massachusetts tax will often be due even though the estate is exempt from federal tax.
+The recent legislation increased the exemption from \$1 million to \$2 million, but did not provide for future adjustments for inflation.
+This relatively lower exemption means that Massachusetts residents and those with Massachusetts property will still benefit from tax planning to the extent of the first \$2 million owned by a decedent.